heru-himawan-tl/fdaf-dev-tools/README.md

 application inside directory of `deployment/$APP_CODE_NAME-$PORT/`.

-As of a _testing-application_ compiled, call `./update.sh` from a terminal console under current project directory with one of options:
+As of a _testing-application_ compiled, call `./update.sh` from a terminal console under current project directory with one of PORT options:

   - `with-hibernate` - to realtime update view layer for FDAF application with Hibernate JPA provider supports
   - `with-eclipselink` - to realtime update view layer for FDAF application with EclipseLink JPA provider supports

 Note:
-This is not applicable for FDAF compiled as a Thorntail Application.
+This is not applicable for FDAF compiled with PORT=thorntail or as a Thorntail Application.

 ## License